 1. Hit the Windows + X keys on your keyboard and launch the Network Connections.

 2. Now right-click on all the connections that you are not using and click the Disable option.

 5. Alter the DNS address of the router

 Some users suggest this method to fix the issue of “DNS server is not responding.”
 If you change the DNS address of your router or modem from the router’s configuration page, then it can resolve the issue.
 You can look for the option to change the address under the DNS setting.
 You can either alter the DNS server to Google DNS or OpenDNS.
-After this, if the problem still persists, then try the subsequent methods.
+After this, if the problem persists, then try the subsequent methods.

 6. Manually alter the DNS server address